datchung/blog-posts/2022/2022-08-03_Automated UI Tests In CSharp/Post.md

 1. Add a MSTest Test Project.
 2. Name the project SampleApp.Test and target .NET 6.
 3. Install the Nuget package `Appium.WebDriver`.
 At the time of this writing, the latest version is 4.3.2.
-The project's Nuget packages should look similar to this:
+The project's Nuget packages should look similar to this.

 ![nuget](nuget.png)

 4. Add the following Post Build event to the SampleApp project.
 This copies the output of the SampleApp project to the SampleApp.Test project's output directory.
 This will simplify the next step.
 ```
 xcopy "$(ProjectDir)bin\$(ConfigurationName)" "$(SolutionDir)SampleApp.Test\$(OutDir)" /y /e